aubreynicoll/c-proxy/README.md

 I learned a ton by doing this exercise, and while my solution is far from passable as a real, working proxy, it's certainly whetted my appetite to learn more about UNIX network programming.

+In addition to pushing the limits of my knowledge of C programming, it was also the first time I'd predominantly used a white-paper as a technical reference, rather than "giving in" and looking for friendlier documentation.
+Perhaps that's why the code appears to be written by a complete git.

 Key APIs used in the project include sockets and pthreads, as well as system-level I/O.
 Additionally, string processing played a major role, and in some ways was the most difficult part of the project.
-I certainly made some attempts at trying to keep things as speedy as possible, and in retrospect I feel like that led to some code of rather questionable quality.
+I made some attempts at trying to keep things as speedy as possible, and in retrospect I feel like that led to some code of rather questionable quality.
 If you're a recruiter, please don't read the code in parse_proxy_request.